A repeating fast radio burst source in a globular cluster: Methods

-Similar considerations are also applicable for the rotation measure $\mathrm{RM=-36.9\,rad\,m^{-2}}$ as determined in the companion paper by Nimmo et al. (submitted) and by \citet{bhardwaj_2021_apjl}.
-The Galactic contribution along the line of sight to \frb\ is $\mathrm{RM=-16.9\pm4.3\,rad\,m^{-2}}$ \citep[Figure~\ref{fig:dm_rm_map}; ][]{hutschenreuter_2021_arxiv}.
-The contribution of the IGM is most likely minor, leaving only the MW halo, the M81 halo and the local environment of \frb\ as contributing sources.
+Similar considerations are also applicable for the rotation measure\citep{bhardwaj_2021_apjl} $\mathrm{RM=-36.9\,rad\,m^{-2}}$ as determined in the companion paper by Nimmo et al. (submitted).
+The Galactic contribution\citep{hutschenreuter_2021_arxiv} along the line of sight to \frb\ is $\mathrm{RM=-17 \pm 4\,rad\,m^{-2}}$ (Figure~\ref{fig:dm_rm_map}).
+The contribution of the IGM is most likely minor, leaving only the MW halo, the M81 halo and the local environment of \frb as contributing sources.
 The RMs of the MW- and M81-halo are likely small ($\mathrm{|RM|<20\,rad\,m^{-2}}$), constraining $\mathrm{RM_{Local}}$ to the range $\mathrm{[+20, -60]\,rad\,m^{-2}}$.
-This is comparable to \rthree \citep[$\mathrm{RM=-115\,rad\,m^{-2}}$, ][]{chime_2019_apjl} but three orders of magnitude lower than the RM of \rone\ \citep[$\mathrm{>1.3\times10^5\,rad\,m^{-2}}$; ][]{michilli_2018_natur}.
-This indicates that models of FRB sources do not necessarily require extreme magneto-ionic environments, unless the magnetic fields along the line of sight to both \frb\ and \rthree\ are strongly tangled to result in a low net RM.
+This is comparable to earlier results\citep{chime_2019_apjl} for \rthree ($\mathrm{RM=-115\,rad\,m^{-2}}$) but three orders of magnitude lower than the (highly variable) RM of \rone \citep{michilli_2018_natur}.
+This indicates that models of FRB sources do not necessarily require extreme magneto-ionic environments, unless the magnetic fields along the line of sight to both \frb\ and \rthree\ are strongly tangled, such that they result in a low net RM.
 More likely though, \rone\ resides in a very different environment giving rise to its observed properties.

-The persistent source supposedly associated with \rone\ has been hypothesised to either be a BH accreting at a low rate \citep[e.g. ][]{marcote_2017_apjl} or the remnant of a superluminous supernova (SLSN) that is powered by a magnetar or rapidly spinning NS \citep[e.g. ][]{marcote_2017_apjl, margalit_2018_apjl}.
-Assuming a common SLSN formation channel for young magnetars powering FRB emission, the lack of a persistent source in the surrounding of \rthree\ \citep[][]{marcote_2020_natur} can be explained by different ages, i.e. \rthree\ might be older than \rone\ and, thus, the SNR would have faded away.
-However, a standard core-collapse SN is excluded as a formation channel for \frb.
-So in case \rone, \rthree, and \frb\ have the same formation channel, e.g. AIC in a WD-WD binary system, the only difference between the three sources is the environment they reside in.
-Alternatively, if \rone\ was indeed formed in a SLSN, this possibly indicates different formation channels for FRB sources.